TaygaHoshi/tt-project/Character - Paths/Path of Sorcerers.md

 ## Spread Curses
 **Category:** Offense
 **Execution Time:** Action
-**Cost:** 5 health
+**Cost:** 10 health
+**Range:** 5 meters
+**Radius:** (1 + C/3) meters
 **Duration:** Special
 **Effect**
-	This spell's precision roll is made against Constitution.
+	This spell's precision rolls are made against Constitution.
-	Debilitating and harmful status effects you are affected by spreads to the creatures adjacent to you with their remaining durations.
+	Debilitating and harmful status effects that the target creature is affected by spreads to the creatures within the radius around it with their remaining durations.
+You can choose to reduce the radius of this ability when you use it, to a minimum of 1 meter.

 ## Spy Object
 **Category:** Utility
 **Execution Time:** Full-turn action
-**Cost:** 10 health
+**Cost:** 4 energy
 **Duration:** (1 + C/2) hours
 **Effect**
 	Bestow a small object magical eyes or ears, and you can use it as an additional sensory organ.
 You can still use your eyes and ears while this technique is active.